 Last time we talked in April, you were still in early stages of vaccine development, and had just picked a vaccine candidate to run with but had only tested it on animals at that point.
 Now, you’re so close to getting emergency approval for your vaccines.
 How do you feel?

-“When we looked into the data more deeply, we realised that across countries and virus lineages, or variants, we have very high protection against severe COVID-19.
+“When we looked into the data more deeply, we realized that across countries and virus lineages, or variants, we have very high protection against severe COVID-19.
 About 85%.
-Full protection against hospitalisation.
+Full protection against hospitalization.
 And we had no deaths in the vaccine group, when there were deaths in the group that received the placebo shot in our trial.
 That is quite an amazing result after one dose.”

 What’s been your biggest challenge and your biggest win?

 “Keeping everybody focused and energized has been tough, because the work conditions are so challenging.
 We cannot celebrate our highs because we’re just all by ourselves in our home offices, like everyone.
 The team is dedicated, but to work day and night and be in the dark about what the results will be for so long?
 Sometimes it was tough.
 You get to the end of your rope.
 You’re tired.
 You want sleep, and then in your sleep, you’re still dreaming about the vaccine.